 As a minimum, it is compulsory that riders/passengers wear a suit.

 The suit:

-- shall consist of a one-piece overall (as used in 'circuit racing'), or an upper and lower segment joined by a zip or similar (for Flat Track, trousers and longsleeve shirt are also permitted); - may have elastic-stretching material inserts under arms, behind the knees and in the groin to allow for freedom of movement when worn; - shall have a thickness of 1 mm minimum (for Flat Track, it is not required); - shall be non-toxic and non-allergenic; - shall not be made of nylon or spandex (e.g. Lycra, Elastan) material (for Flat Track, it is only recommended not to use nylon or spandex); - it is recommended that the suit comply with EN 13595-1,2,3,4; this means having significant impact abrasion resistance, seam burst strength, impact cut resistance, a high melting point and low heat conductivity.
+- shall consist of a one-piece overall (as used in 'circuit racing'), or an upper and lower segment joined by a zip or similar (for Flat Track, trousers and long-sleeve shirt are also permitted); - may have elastic-stretching material inserts under arms, behind the knees and in the groin to allow for freedom of movement when worn; - shall have a thickness of 1 mm minimum (for Flat Track, it is not required); - shall be non-toxic and non-allergenic; - shall not be made of nylon or spandex (e.g. Lycra, Elastan) material (for Flat Track, it is only recommended not to use nylon or spandex); - The race suits must comply with EN 17092 level AAA or AA.
+Until December 31st 2023, the use of leather complying with EN 13959 is accepted.